 Is this e-bike heavy?
 Sure.
 Is it kind of small for a full-grown adult?
 Yeah, kind of.
 Is it fun?
 Hell yeah.

-Super73's e-bikes are insanely popular for a reason: they're fun to ride, they're good for young adults who want some autonomy and for lack of a better term, they rip.
+Super73's e-bikes are insanely popular for a reason: they're fun to ride (on paved roads), they're good for young adults who want some autonomy and they're good value.
 If you live in Southern California, you're probably familiar with the hordes of kids, sometimes in groups of 10 or more, cruising the bike lane: two kids to a bike, surfboards strapped onto surf racks and smiles on all faces as they enjoy total freedom.
 Super73's RX Mojave model is the beefed-up, off-road version of its classic e-bike and features the brand's powerful R-series drive system, four-piston brakes and a fully adjustable suspension system, as well as an integrated LED headlight, a Speedster low-profile seat and GRZLY all-terrain tires.